How to prepare for your first hunting trip.

 Understand your Equipment

 Whether you use a rifle or crossbow for hunting, knowledge of weaponry is critical.

 Before you go or bow hunting, for instance, you need to have practiced with a bow and arrow.

-On the other hand, if you’re using a rifle for hunting, you’ll need to know how to use the trigger; you find that a majority of the novice hunters jerk the trigger rather than squeezing it, and this can make a huge difference.
+On the other hand, if you’re using a rifle for hunting, such as a cheap ar 15, you’ll need to know how to use the trigger; you find that a majority of the novice hunters jerk the trigger rather than squeezing it, and this can make a huge difference.